 Common Career Paths for Marriage / Family Therapist

-Many Marriage & Family Therapists advance their careers by becoming Licensed Marriage and Family Therapists, who report a slightly higher median income of $53K.
+Marriage & Family Therapists often transition into upper-level roles like Licensed Marriage and Family Therapist, for which the average compensation is $53K per year.
 Licensed Clinical Social Workers or Clinical Supervisors are common next-step roles for Marriage & Family Therapists moving up in their careers; annual pay for Licensed Clinical Social Workers is $5K higher on average, and it's $6K higher for Clinical Supervisors.

 Popular Skills for Marriage / Family Therapist